snowplow/dbt-snowplow-mobile/docs/markdown/snowplow_mobile_atomic_docs.md

 {% docs table_session_context %}

+**Redshift and Postgres only**.
 This context table contains the `session_id` associated with a given mobile event.

 {% enddocs %}

 {% docs table_mobile_context %}

+**Redshift and Postgres only**.
 This context table contains various mobile device details and identifiers.

 {% enddocs %}

 {% docs table_geolocation_context %}

+**Redshift and Postgres only**.
 This context table contains geolocation data collected from the device.

 {% enddocs %}

 {% docs table_app_context %}

+**Redshift and Postgres only**.
 This context table contains app build and version details.

 {% enddocs %}

 {% docs table_screen_context %}

+**Redshift and Postgres only**.
 This context table contains the `screen_id` associated with a given mobile event.

 {% enddocs %}

 {% docs table_app_errors_context %}

+**Redshift and Postgres only**.
 This context table contains information about any errors thrown by the application.

 {% enddocs %}